John Toye: Death

-Toye was found shot dead at his Devon flat on 28 April 1992.
+Toye was found dead at his Devon flat on 28 April 1992.
 A shotgun lay next to his body.
 He was 56 years of age.
 His funeral was held at South Molton Parish Church in Devon on 15 May 1992, and he was later cremated.
 His wish was that his ashes should be scattered on the River Clyde.
 At an inquest held on 29 May 1992, the coroner recorded a verdict of suicide.

-Shortly after his death the Scottish Daily Record ran the headline "John Toye may have fired the trigger but STV loaded the gun", a quote that was attributed to his one time co-presenter on Scotland Today, Bob Cuddihy.
+Shortly after his death, the Scottish Daily Record ran the headline "John Toye may have fired the trigger but STV loaded the gun", a quote that was attributed to his one time co-presenter on Scotland Today, Bob Cuddihy.
 Cuddihy maintained that Toye never recovered from being axed as the presenter of Scotland Today and was treated very poorly by STV.
-When once asked how he'd like to be remembered, Toye replied "just as a nice guy who tried to do a good job".
+When once asked how he would like to be remembered, Toye replied: "Just as a nice guy who tried to do a good job."

 John Toye's ashes are interred in Rosneath cemetery, close to his former home at Clynder on the Gare Loch.
-A headstone marks the spot, titled 'John Toye Actor'.
+A headstone marks the spot, titled "John Toye Actor".